BROOKLYN COLLEGE SUCCESS

 We believe our program can be expanded to other high schools, settlement houses and the like.

-College Awareness is a low-budget program, requiring funding of the Princeton undergraduates' stays in Brooklyn and various transportation costs.
-Establishing and implementing our new website will require additional funds.
+The Brooklyn College Success program is a low-budget program, requiring funding of the Princeton undergraduates' stays in Brooklyn and various transportation costs.
 We urge you to learn more and participate in our activities in New York and elsewhere around the world.